pro1mantis/NinjaGameLinux/README.md

-First extract the file libraries.zip and put lockales and put files lib and lockales to map Ninja GameLinux.
+First extract the file libraries.zip and put files lib and lockales to map NinjaGameLinux.

 Command in linux terminal: